mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 And then, the problem is, mind associates with it and attaches to it; at that time, you cannot see the oneness.
 And then, the mind misunderstands oneness.

 For instance, [the mind understands that] oneness is just like “the moon reflected in the water.”
 [That is a] combination of two things; it is not oneness, because two different things exist.
-So Dogen Zenji says it like this in the [*Genjokoan*](topics#genjokoan): “Oneness is not like moon reflected in the water, water in which moon is reflected.”
+So Dōgen Zenji says it like this in the [*Genjokoan*](topics#genjokoan): “Oneness is not like moon reflected in the water, water in which moon is reflected.”

 So, what is oneness?
 Oneness appears, oneness manifests itself, only when your body is perfectly used and fitting into your object.
 At that time, your body merges itself in zazen.
 So, your body doesn’t appear; just zazen.
 When you see zazen, just zazen.
 When you see your body, just the body appears, and zazen doesn’t appear.